mseg-dataset/mseg-mturk/README.md

 - [` mseg-api`](https://github.com/mseg-dataset/mseg-api): utilities to download the MSeg dataset, prepare the data on disk in a unified taxonomy, on-the-fly mapping to a unified taxonomy during training.
 - [`mseg-semantic`](https://github.com/mseg-dataset/mseg-semantic): provides HRNet-W48 pre-trained models and training code (sufficient to train a winning entry on the [WildDash](https://wilddash.cc/benchmark/summary_tbl?hc=semantic_rob) benchmark)

-One additional repos will be introduced in April and May 2020:
+One additional repo will be introduced in August 2020:
 - `mseg-panoptic`: provides Panoptic-FPN and Mask-RCNN training, based on Detectron2

 <p align="left">